Emily-Nilsen/promptutor/README.md

 # Promptutor

-Welcome to Promptutor, a user-friendly and intuitive ChatGPT prompt search engine built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+Welcome to Promptutor, a comprehensive ChatGPT prompt reference designed to help you save time and find the prompt you need, to significantly increase your everyday productivity.
+Promptutor is built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).

 ## Introduction

-Promptutor.com aims to provide an easy and practical way to search for ChatGPT prompts by offering a prompt search interface based on natural language, exact terms and free-form expressions.
+Use Promptutor's search bar to easily find the prompt you're looking for.
+The prompt formulas and examples work in any AI language model, such as ChatGPT.

 ## Video Tutorials